taylorhcarroll/RideAware/README.md

 sessionStorage.setItem("activeUser", user.id)
 ```

-If you want to add a Logout feature, all you need to do it remove the session storage item.
+If you add a Logout feature, all you will need to do is remove the session storage item.

 ```js
 sessionStorage.removeItem("activeUser")
 ```

+## Keep in mind some tips for a good usable app
+1. Use acceptable conventions
+   * Logo positioned at top left
+   * Navigation across the top or down the left side
+2. Visual hierarchy
+   * Most important information is the most prominent
+3. Break pages up into defined sections
+   * Logically related content should be related visually
+4. That which is clickable should be obviously clickable.
+5. Eliminate distractions
+   * Use only two typefaces
+   * Limit color pallet (3 colors with black and white)
+   * Use a grid
+6. Support scanning (users don't read)
+   * Use plenty of headings
+   * Short paragraphs
+   * Bulleted lists
+7. Strive for consistency.